kevinwlu/dsd/Nexys-A7/Lab-5/README.md

 * Add this push button as an input to siren.vhd and pass its value down to the tone module

-* Get the correct pin number for this push button from the Nexys 4 DDR Reference Manual
+* Get the correct pin number for this push button from the Nexys A7 Reference Manual

 * Note the difference in the quality of the tone when switching to a square wave tone